Reilly vs Wooldridge Elementary: B vs F TEA Ratings & North Loop Home Prices

 What school district are Reilly and Wooldridge in?

-Both Reilly and Wooldridge Elementary are part of Austin ISD in north central Austin.
+Both Reilly and Wooldridge Elementary are part of Austin ISD in north central Austin, roughly a mile apart.

 What is the median home price near Reilly vs Wooldridge?